abhineetraj1/flutter-ui/README.md

 4. **Replace the *.dart file:**
    - Replace the default `lib/main.dart` file in your Flutter project with the updated Dart code provided.
    - You can either delete the existing `lib/main.dart` file and create a new one with the provided code or replace the contents of the existing file with the updated code.
+   - Also rename the replaced *.dart file with `main.dart`

 5. **Run the Flutter app:**
    - Connect an Android or iOS device, or start an emulator/simulator.